andrewufrank/dainoSite/ReadMe/03tree.md

 ## Correspondence between presentation and storage

-The  source for web pages, and the web pages in `HTML` formate are stored in a parallel directory structure and correspond to the structure of the web site visible to the user are parallel.
+The  source for web pages, and the web pages in `HTML` formate are stored in a parallel directory structure and correspond to the structure of the web site visible to the user.